gciotto/docker-olog/README.md

 ### Executing `docker-compose.yml`

 Clone and change your working directory to the project folder.
 Then, execute `docker-compose up -d` to deploy all containers and `docker-compose down` to stop them.
+Remember to update the volume bindings wuth paths in system!

 ### Setting `systemd` services up